Russo-Seymour-Welsh estimates for the Kostlan ensemble of random polynomials: Proof of Theorem : RSW estimates for sequences of random sets

 In what follows we refer to the labelling in Figures \ref{fig:joining two crossings}--\ref{fig: two x crossings}, which illustrate the argument in the spherical case.
 Consider the $s \times s$ square $ABCD$ and its translation $A'B'C'D'$ by a distance~$d$ (to be determined) along the geodesic joining the mid-points of the sides $AD$ and~$BC$.
 Our aim is to deduce a horizontal crossing of the union of these squares (i.e.\ between $AD$ and $B'C'$) by assuming $\Hc_s(0, 2 \alpha_{2s/3} )$ holds for both the squares, and assuming also $\Xc_{2s/3}(\alpha_{2s/3} )$ holds for two suitably chosen $(2s/3) \times (2s/3)$ squares.
 In the planar case \cite{Tas16} we may let $d = 4s/3$, since then the shaded region in Figure \ref{fig:joining two crossings} forms a $(2s/3) \times (2s/3)$ square which is sufficient for this purpose.
 In the spherical case this shaded region is not a square for any choice of translation distance, and so we shall need a slightly different construction.

 We consider the $(2s/3) \times (2s/3)$ square $abcd$ such that its `right' side $bc$ lies on $BC$ with its mid-point coinciding with the mid-point of the marked thick interval $fg$ of length $2\alpha_{2s/3}$ (see Figure \ref{fig:joining two crossings new square}).
+Note that $bc$ is a subset of $BC$ since $\alpha_s \le s/4$ for each $s$, and hence $s/3 + \alpha_{2s/3}$ is at most $s/2$.
 Once this square is fixed, we consider the unique geodesic which passes through the middle of the side $ad$ of the small square $abcd$ and orthogonal to the geodesic connecting mid-points of $AD$ and $BC$.
 We define the second $s\times s$ square $A'B'C'D'$ to be the square such that its left side is on this geodesic.
 The second $(2s/3) \times (2s/3)$ square $a'b'c'd'$ (not shown in Figure \ref{fig:joining two crossings new square}, but magnified in Figure~\ref{fig: two x crossings}) is constructed as the symmetric image of $abcd$ and its left side is on $A'D'$.
 Observe that the mid-point of $ad$ (marked by a dot) will lie on the marked interval~$e'h'$.
 We also notice, that since the distance between the mid-points of an $(2s/3) \times (2s/3)$ square is $2s/3+O(s^3)$ where $O(s^3)$ term depends on $s$ only, the square $A'B'C'D'$ is a copy of $ABCD$ shifted by $d = s/3+O(s^3)$.
 In particular, there is $s^*$ such that for all $s<s^*$ it holds that $d \in ( s/4, s/2)$.

 Next let us consider the two small squares $abcd$ and $a'b'c'd'$, shown in more detail in Figure~\ref{fig: two x crossings}.
 We mark the middle parts of length $2\alpha_{2s/3}$ on `vertical' sides of both small squares.
 Two of these marked intervals $fg$ and $e'h'$ are the marked intervals on Figures \ref{fig:joining two crossings} and \ref{fig:joining two crossings new square}.
 As mentioned above, the intervals $eh$ and $e'h'$ intersect.
 By symmetry, the intervals $fg$ and $f'g'$ intersect as well.
 This implies that any curve in $abcd$ connecting $ae$ to $cg$ must intersect $a'h'$ and $c'f'$ and thus disconnect $h'd'$ from $b'f'$ inside $a'b'c'd'$.
 This shows that if $\Xc_{2s/3}(\alpha_{2s/3})$ holds for both squares, then the connecting curves must intersect.